DataDog/hiring-engineers/answers.md

                       description=description,
                       graphs=graphs,
                       read_only=read_only)
-print(response)
+print(response) #NOT Needed
 ```

-I printed the response to show what was sent back from the Datadog API.
+I printed the response to see/show what was sent back from the Datadog API.
 Also, there are many more options that can be used for each graph such as aggregate, linetype, etc but are not used so not included.

 <img src="Screenshots/Reponse.png"></img>

 ### Taking a snapshot of the graph
-I took a snapshot of the graph by clicking on the camera icon, and select my email using @ notation and send it to myself.
+I took a snapshot of the graph by clicking on the camera icon, and select my email using @ notation to send it to myself.

 <img src="Screenshots/snapshot_notify.png"></img>